a4399518s/outline-client/src/cordova/apple/README.md

   * Drag the "Outline.app" item to the terminal - this will tell you the path of the app, something like `/Users/$USER/Library/Developer/Xcode/DerivedData/Outline-buohazzevizjuxclukgvoyyvsonu/Build/Products/Debug/Outline.app/`
   * In that directory, look for `Contents/PlugIns/VpnExtension.appex/`, e.g. `/Users/$USER/Library/Developer/Xcode/DerivedData/Outline-buohazzevizjuxclukgvoyyvsonu/Build/Products/Debug/Outline.app/Contents/PlugIns/VpnExtension.appex/`
 * In the terminal, run pluginkit -a <your appex file>, e.g. `pluginkit -a /Users/$USER/Library/Developer/Xcode/DerivedData/Outline-buohazzevizjuxclukgvoyyvsonu/Build/Products/Debug/Outline.app/Contents/PlugIns/VpnExtension.appex/`
-* Open Mac Settings → Network, then delete the Outline network
+* Open Mac Settings → Network, then delete the Super Net network